Features

 07 · Safety

-Hard sending caps are not a feature you toggle — they're enforced at the worker level.
-Operators can't override them from the UI.
-Every action is randomised in timing, every account gets its own residential proxy, and any LinkedIn warning instantly pauses the affected account.
+Hard sending caps aren’t a feature you toggle — they’re enforced at the worker level.
+Operators can’t override them from the UI.
+Every action is randomised in timing, every account runs in its own isolated, residential-proxied session, and any LinkedIn warning instantly pauses the affected account and tightens pacing across the rest of the pod.

 • Hard cap of 25 connection requests & 100 messages per account, per day